OMSI Solar Eclipse Viewing Party

 The eclipse will continue across the United States where Illinois will experience the longest eclipse duration at two minutes and 41 seconds.
 South Carolina will be the last state to witness the eclipse and the final shadow will be over the Atlantic Ocean near the west coast of Africa.
 See a map of the full eclipse path.

 *Note: Only look at the sun when it is 100% covered.
 You must use special solar viewing glasses whenever the sun isn’t completely eclipsed or it may cause irreparable eye damage.
 Viewing Party tickets include solar viewing glasses.
 Solar eclipse glasses are currently available for purchase in the OMSI Science Store for guests unable to attend the viewing party.
+Watch our video on 5 ways to safely view the eclipse.

 Love OMSI?
 Get Updates!